Claire-Fisher/boardgame-buddy-ms3/TESTING.md

 - Penny Lewis - Project Manager and boardgame fan.
 - Duncan Lewis - IT technician and boardgame fan.

-1. **Final result "Draw"**
-    * ***Tester feedback: Shaun Russell***
-        * The "Final Result: Draw" outcome is confusing to the user.
-        * Suggestion: Have "Win" and "Lose" game completion options only.
-        * Draw will continuously tally until Win or Lose scores reach three.
-2. **TEST NAME**
-    * ***Tester...***
-        *
 ### Third Party Feedback

-1. <u>** ###EXAMPLE DO NOT LEAVE THIS IN###Dan Sanderson - Senior Developer.**</u>
-  * "It looks great to me.
-Plays well and reliably.
-Nice job!".

-  * "Some UI feedback, but it's minor, it's a bit difficult to know who's won each turn until you look closely and read the text.
-It's not in-your-face, but maybe that's what you're going for...
-One way around this might be to change the background colour of the results box to red or green if you lose or win, but I know your palette is monotone, so not sure how that would work".

-  * "A future feature you could add would be to take all the hardcoded text out of your JS and HTML files and stick that in a language file.
-Then you can just run it through google translate or something and then have an English and maybe a French option etc which you can swap with a button."

 ## Thank you to my product testers
 - Richard Wells